 Special rules apply to individual Non-United States Holders.
 An individual Non-United States Holder who recognizes gain from the disposition of Common Stock held as a capital asset and is present in the United States for a period or periods aggregating 183 days or more during the taxable year of disposition, generally will be taxed at a rate of 30% on any such gain (less certain capital losses, if any, from United States sources), if the Non-United States Holder either (i) has a "tax home" in the United States (as defined in Treasury Regulations) or (ii) maintains an office or other fixed place of business in the United States to which such gain is attributable.
-In addition, certain individual Non-United States Holders who once were United States expatriates.
+In addition, certain individual Non-United States Holders who once were United States citizens may be subject to special rules applicable to United States expatriates.